Skip to main content

 Background

 Since 1985, Oregon Radiation Protection Services (RPS) has collaborated with the Environmental Protection Agency (EPA) RadNet program to monitor air, precipitation and drinking water samples in Portland.
-Air samples are collected twice a week; precipitation is collected once a month; and drinking water is collected quarterly.
-These samples are analyzed locally by RPS staff prior to shipping them to the EPA in Montgomery, Alabama.
+Air samples are collected twice a month and drinking water is collected quarterly.
+These samples are shipped to the EPA in Montgomery, Alabama for analysis.

 After the 2011 Japan tsunami and earthquake, Oregon Public Health (OPH) and RPS started actively monitoring ocean water and drinking water from three locations along the Oregon Coast.
 These locations are representative of the northern, central and southern coastal areas.
 This coastal environmental monitoring was suspended in September 2011 because there were no findings above naturally occurring background radiation levels.